SaraPettinari/RoboPM/README.md

 ![abstract](src/img/abstract.png)
 *Fig. 1: Robot & Process Mining Core Idea*

+## Components

-* **_Data Preparation_**: A set of scripts automatically processes raw data collected during robot execution, converting it into structured event logs ready for process mining.
+* **_Data Preparation_**: A set of scripts for automatically processes raw data collected during robot execution, converting it into structured event logs ready for process mining.
 These scripts are designed specifically for ROS-based systems, leveraging ROS as the standard for robot software development.

+    _ref submodule_: `robot_data_preparation` contains the scripts enabling the processing of robotic event logs [[repo](https://github.com/SaraPettinari/robot_data_preparation)].

-* **_Mission Analysis_**: The included RoboTrace tool supports process discovery and enhancement from multiple perspectives, enabling deep insights into robotic behavior and workflows via process mining.
+* **_Mission Analysis_**: The included RoboTrace tool supports process discovery and enhancement from multiple perspectives, enabling deep insights into robotic behavior and workflows via process mining complemented with visual analytics.

+    _ref submodule_: `robotrace` contains the tool enabling multi-perspective analysis of robotic systems using process mining and visual analytics [[repo](https://github.com/SaraPettinari/robotrace/tree/main-2.0)].

 Both components can be used independently or together, offering flexibility depending on your workflow needs.